CloudLabsAI-Azure/PowerApps-Dev-in-a-Day/01Gettingstarted.md

    ```
    pac auth create --name DevAuth --url <your environment URL>
    ```
+  > **Note:** Sign In if prompted

   > After adding the environment URL, the command will look like this: `pac auth create --name DevAuth--url https://org32172839283.crm.dynamics.com/`
   ![](images/L01/Eeditpac.png)